 It’s best to be honest, stick to the facts and draw links to what may be familiar to a child.
 For example, you could start by saying that there’s a new sickness/illness around the place and ask the child if they’ve heard about it.
 This provides you with an opening to assess the child’s current level of understanding regarding coronavirus, fears/anxiety and any misconceptions.
-For younger children, consider using this booklet to assess their current understanding and feelings.

 You may want to provide a brief explanation of coronavirus:

 “Coronavirus is a sickness that can make us cough or have shortness of breath (like we’re out of breath after running for a long time).
 Many people who get coronavirus also experience a fever, which is a word we use when people feel really hot or really cold for no reason.
 Some people have symptoms not that different from a cold, while others can get really unwell and may need to go to hospital.”